Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: Introduction

 Finally, we mention that, in comparison with the standard Metropolis filter, the factorized Metropolis filter has a smaller acceptance probability, since the energy compensation between different interaction terms is absent in the latter.
 This price is probably the reason why the latter was proposed about 60 years later than the former.
 For a system that satisfies the absolute energy extensively, it can be shown in Ref~\cite{PhysRevE.99.010105} that both the acceptance probabilities, $P_\text{Met}$ and $P_\text{fac}$, are of ${\cal O}(1)$, and the price is minor.
 However, for some frustrated systems with slowly-decaying interactions, the factorized probability $P_\text{fac}$ may decrease as system size increases.
 To (partially) overcome this problem, one can group a number of interactions, which are likely to have energy compensation into a single factor such that their total induced energy change would benefit from energy compensation and lead to higher acceptance probability.
 This trick is called the box technique~\cite{PhysRevE.99.010105}.
 In the limiting case that all the interaction terms are in a single box, the standard Metropolis filter is recovered.

 Our method is expected to have wide-ranging applications in the field of physics with long-range interactions.
 For example, the Coulomb interaction between charged particles is a long-range interaction that plays a fundamental role in electrostatics.
-This interaction is responsible for many phenomena in physics, including the behavior of plasmas and the formation of crystals~\cite{PhysRevLett.103.055701, chao2022}.
+This interaction is responsible for many phenomena in physics, including the behavior of plasmas and the formation of crystals~\cite{PhysRevLett.103.055701, PhysRevLett.130.236001}.
 Another essential interaction is the magnetic or electronic dipolar interaction, which plays an important role in the behavior of ferromagnetic materials~\cite{Lahaye_2009, Chomaz_2023, BARANOV200871}.
 In addition to these examples, long-range interactions can also have important effects in fluid dynamics.
 For instance, the van der Waals force between molecules is a long-range interaction that can cause fluids to condense into a liquid or solid phase~\cite{PhysRevE.98.012112}.
 The long-range Ising model with trapped-ion quantum simulators is another type of long-range interaction, which has the potential to advance our understanding of fundamental physics and to pave the way for new technologies such as quantum computing~\cite{Kim_2011, pnas.2006373117}.
 Understanding these interactions is essential for comprehending many physical phenomena and developing new technologies.
 Our algorithm can be applied to various physical systems that involve long-range interactions, enabling researchers to obtain accurate and reliable results within a reasonable computational time in their simulations.

 The rest of this paper is organized as follows.
-In Section~\ref{section:Event_based_sampling}, we present the basic idea of the event-based sampling.
-In Section~\ref{EBMA}, we present the implementation of event-based sampling scheme.
-Section~\ref{simulation} contains the event-based Monte Carlo (EBMC) algorithms.
-Section~\ref{discussion} discusses more possible implementations of the EBMC method and concludes the paper.
+In Section~\ref{section:Event_based_sampling}, we present the basic idea of the recursive clock sampling.
+In Section~\ref{EBMA}, we present the implementation of recursive clock sampling scheme.
+Section~\ref{simulation} contains the clock factorized quantum Monte Carlo (clock factorized QMC) algorithms.
+Section~\ref{discussion} discusses more possible implementations of the clock factorized QMC method and concludes the paper.